atxwang/atxwang.github.io/_posts/2025/music2025.md

 -
 Besides social media, I mostly find new music through Spotify's Discover Weekly playlist.
 Does it often recommend songs/artists you already listen to?
 Yeah.
 Does it usually contain mostly the same kind of Gen Z shoegaze slop?
 Yeah.
 Does it come from Spotify, which is generally an evil company?
 Yeah.
 Does it actually lock in on suggesting new, great music every once in a while?
 Yeah--- for example, this year it recommended me the following releases:

 **Ghais Guevara's *Goyard Ibn Said***: Guevara is pretty prolific---this is only one of three albums/EPs he's dropped this year, and most fans seem to think this is far from his best.
-But that's a promising claim for the rest of his discography, because this album is still *really* good (and endorsed by Kendrick Lamar, if that matters).
+But that's a promising claim for both the rest of his discography and whatever he has in store for the future, because this album is still *really* good (and endorsed by Kendrick Lamar, if that matters).
 *Favorite track*: "The Apple That Scarcely Fell (feat.
 McKinley Dixon)"
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2NiS2Ky8v1yGAjDLVxaIV3?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>